JJWesterkamp/rx-postmessenger/README.md

 #### Sending request responses

 > ```typescript
-> RxPostmessenger.Request.respond(payload: any): void
+> RxPostmessenger.Request<T, U>respond(payload: U): void
 > ```

 The `requests` method returns an observable of `RxPostmessenger.Request` objects.
 They provide a single method `respond` that accepts one argument: the response payload.
 Let's use the method on the requests we give to `handleGreetingRequest`:

 ```javascript
 const handleGreetingRequest = (request) => {